 This is an academic course that develops the skills of physics that are required to enable a student to succeed in tertiary courses.
 Credits gained contribute to the NCEA Level 3 Certificate.
 Physics is the study of the matter and energy that makes up the physical world.
 It offers an insight into the fundamental ways the world works scientifically and its relationship with technology.
-This includes topics such as the waves systems, mechanical systems, electrical systems and atomic and nuclear physics.
-This course is suitable for students who wish to study engineering, medicine, veterinary science and for those who are interested in careers as pilots, medical laboratory assistants and electricians.
+This includes topics such as wave systems, mechanical systems, electrical systems, and modern physics.
+This course is suitable for students who wish to study engineering, medicine, veterinary science, and for those who are interested in careers as pilots, medical laboratory assistants and electricians.

-Number Title Internal/ External Credits AS 91521 Carry out a practical investigation to test a physics theory relating two variables in a non-linear relationship (optional) I 4 AS 91523 Demonstrate understanding of wave systems Е 4 AS 91524 Demonstrate understanding of mechanical systems E 6 AS 91525 Demonstrate understanding of modern physics I 3 AS 91526 Demonstrate understanding of electrical systems Е 6
+Number Title Internal/ External Credits AS 91521 Carry out a practical investigation to test a physics theory relating two variables in a non-linear relationship (optional) I 4 AS 91523 Demonstrate understanding of wave systems E 4 AS 91524 Demonstrate understanding of mechanical systems Е 6 AS 91525 Demonstrate understanding of modern physics 1 3 AS 91526 Demonstrate understanding of electrical systems E 6